carry-xz/py-motmetrics-simplify/Readme.md

 ## py-motmetrics[simplify]

-Original Py-Motmetrics is not very easy to use.
+Original py-motmetrics is not very easy to use.
 So I have a simplified package.

 ### Installation